 The industry has always had its critics and in an effort to differentiate me from others I joined the National Association of Estate Agents in the 1990’s imagining that licensing would soon become necessary.

-In 2002 I opened my own branch of Chapplins Estate Agents in Fareham where the business has grown quickly to become a market leading agency in a relatively short period of time.
-The Chapplins brand has become one of the largest Independent Estate Agencies in the Portsmouth region and we have been members of Team since our inception.
-Chapplins is not a franchise just a friendly group of similarly minded estate agents with many years experience.
+In 2002, I opened my own branch of Chapplins Estate Agents in Fareham where the business grew quickly to become a market leading agency in a relatively short period of time.
+The Chapplins brand has become one of the largest independent estate agencies in the Portsmouth region and we have been members of Team since our inception.
+Chapplins is not a franchise, just a friendly group of similarly minded estate agents with many years experience.

 I was elected as South Hampshire Team Chairman in 2005 and held this post for 7 years.

 In May 2011, I was elected as the National Marketing Director for Team Association representing the interests of independent estate agents across the country.

 Specialties: I am regularly involved in negotiating national contracts and have wide experience in representing members interests across a broad spectrum of providers.